Language with Vision: a Study on Grounded Word and Sentence Embeddings: Visually Grounded Word Embeddings

-In order for abstract knowledge to be preserved, individual words should still be aware of the context (other words in the sentence) during the grounding process.
-The grounding process should also respect the textual vector space as any random change to textual embeddings will distort the semantic information obtained by textual statistics \citep{shahmohammadi2021learning}.
+{It is widely acknowledged that language plays a crucial role in acquiring abstract concepts \citep{Borghi2017TheConcepts., dove2018language}.
+Therefore, we believe that preserving abstract knowledge during the grounding process requires individual words to be aware of the context (other words in the sentence).} The grounding process should also respect the textual vector space as any random change to textual embeddings will distort the semantic information obtained by textual statistics \citep{shahmohammadi2021learning}.
 Figure~\ref{fig:model} lays out the architecture of our proposed grounding model.
 The grounded version of any word $w_i$ is obtained by mapping its textual embedding $t_i$ into the visually grounded space using the linear mapping $M$ as $g_i= t_i \cdot M$.
-In the grounded space word vectors are aligned with the images by using a one-layer $LSTM$ network \citep{hochreiter1997long} that encodes the whole sentence $S_j$ as a single vector $h_n$: \\
+In the grounded space word vectors are aligned with the images by using a one-layer Long Short-Term Memory (LSTM) network \citep{hochreiter1997long}. {The $LSTM$ network is a type of recurrent neural network that is suitable for text processing, it processes a sequence of words in a text word by word and at each step updates its internal learning parameters.} The LSTM encodes the whole sentence $S_j$ as a single vector $h_n$: \\

 where $G$ denotes the input --- all the grounded word vectors (output of $M$) --- and $\theta$ the learning parameters.
-The $LSTM$ network includes a cell state $c_t$ and a hidden state $h_t$ where $t$ denotes the current time-step.
-The network takes one word at each time-step (see Figure~\ref{fig:model}) and each time, for each successive word, it updates its memory by removing and adding information to the cell state.
+It also includes a cell state $c_t$ and a hidden state $h_t$ where $t$ denotes the current time-step (the current word being processed). {At first, the network is initialized with a random hidden and cell states ($h_0$ and $c_0$)} and takes one word at each time-step (see Figure~\ref{fig:model}) and each time, for each successive word, it updates its memory by removing and adding information to the cell state.
 It then generates an output $h_t$ based on the current input $g_t$ and $c_t$.
 Both $h_t$ and $c_t$ are passed to the next time-step.
 We extract the output of the last time-step $h_n$ as a vector representing the whole sentence.
 The model is trained to match $h_n$ to the image vector $I_j$ for each particular training sample \((S_j,I_j) \in D\).
 We optimize the parameters of the $LSTM$ and the mapping $M$ (denoted as $\Theta$) based on the following mean-squared-error (MSE) loss: